themlsbook/themlsbook.github.io/_sources/book/chapter4/regularization.md

 # Regularization

-- This Jupyter Notebook is a supplement for the [Machine Learning Simplified](https://themlsbook.com) (MLS) book.
-Note that all detailed explanations are written in the book.
-This notebook just shed light on Python implementations of the topics discussed.
+- This is a supplement material for the [Machine Learning Simplified](https://themlsbook.com) book.
+It sheds light on Python implementations of the topics discussed while all detailed explanations can be found in the book.
 - I also assume you know Python syntax and how it works.
-If you don't, I highly recommend you to take a break and get introduced to the language before going forward with my notebooks.
+If you don't, I highly recommend you to take a break and get introduced to the language before going forward with my code.
+- This material can be downloaded as a Jupyter notebook (Download button in the upper-right corner -> `.ipynb`) to reproduce the code and play around with it.

-## 1. Required Libraries
+## 1. Required Libraries & Data

 ```{code-cell} ipython3